CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Experiments

 The strongest behavioral drift occurs in \textit{style and level of elaboration (W3)}.
-IFT leads to catastrophic reductions in verbosity for Gemma ($-39.3\%$) and LLaMA ($-35.8\%$), while Qwen shows only moderate declines ($-3.4\%$).
+IFT leads to catastrophic reductions in verbosity for Gemma ($-39.3\%$) and Llama ($-35.8\%$), while Qwen shows only moderate declines ($-3.4\%$).
 DPO induces smaller but still consistent reductions (up to $-6.7\%$).
 These changes stem from shorter responses and fewer sentences, with IFT further reducing response-length variance, indicating a shift toward more uniform outputs.
-Formatting behaviors (usage rates of e.g., bullets, tables, emojis) similarly drop under IFT for LLaMA ($-41.3\%$) and Gemma ($-46.5\%$), with moderate effects for Qwen ($-6.9\%$), and no consistent dependence on model size.
+Formatting behaviors (usage rates of e.g., bullets, tables, emojis) similarly drop under IFT for Llama ($-41.3\%$) and Gemma ($-46.5\%$), with moderate effects for Qwen ($-6.9\%$), and no consistent dependence on model size.

 \textbf{HOW – Protocol Compliance and Execution.} Protocol-level capabilities are comparatively more stable than behavioral preferences, but still exhibit meaningful forgetting.
-For \textit{instruction following (H1)}, IFT induces major degradation in LLaMA models ($-13.5\%$) and minor losses in Qwen ($-2.1\%$) and Gemma ($-2.9\%$), which are largely recovered by DPO (e.g., $-13.5\%\!\rightarrow\!-1.7\%$ for LLaMA).
-Lower-level constraints such as punctuation, case changes, and language switches remain largely unaffected, and no consistent size dependence is observed. \textit{Output-format fidelity (H2)} shows minor forgetting for Qwen and Gemma but moderate forgetting for LLaMA ($-9.2\%$) after IFT, primarily in small and medium models.
+For \textit{instruction following (H1)}, IFT induces major degradation in Llama models ($-13.5\%$) and minor losses in Qwen ($-2.1\%$) and Gemma ($-2.9\%$), which are largely recovered by DPO (e.g., $-13.5\%\!\rightarrow\!-1.7\%$ for Llama).
+Lower-level constraints such as punctuation, case changes, and language switches remain largely unaffected, and no consistent size dependence is observed. \textit{Output-format fidelity (H2)} shows minor forgetting for Qwen and Gemma but moderate forgetting for Llama ($-9.2\%$) after IFT, primarily in small and medium models.

-\textit{Tool and function use (H3)} is mostly stable, with moderate forgetting limited to Qwen after DPO ($-5.3\%$) and LLaMA after IFT ($-7.2\%$), driven mainly by multi-turn tool-calling failures.
-In contrast, \textit{multi-turn state and commitment keeping (H4)} is substantially more vulnerable: IFT causes major drops for LLaMA ($-16.6\%$) and Gemma ($-10.2\%$), reflecting breakdowns in state maintenance and consistency.
+\textit{Tool and function use (H3)} is mostly stable, with moderate forgetting limited to Qwen after DPO ($-5.3\%$) and Llama after IFT ($-7.2\%$), driven mainly by multi-turn tool-calling failures.
+In contrast, \textit{multi-turn state and commitment keeping (H4)} is substantially more vulnerable: IFT causes major drops for Llama ($-16.6\%$) and Gemma ($-10.2\%$), reflecting breakdowns in state maintenance and consistency.
 DPO partially recovers these capabilities, though notable deficits remain.
-Qwen models are only mildly affected.

 \textit{Context-window operations (H5)} remain largely stable across models, with only minor degradation for Gemma.
 Finally, \textit{citation and attribution mechanics (H6)} exhibit moderate forgetting under IFT across all families ($-4.6\%$ to $-8.2\%$), driven by reduced source accuracy, with a clear trend of increased forgetting for smaller models.